The UnAmericans: Stories by Molly Antopol

 “Some say the story begins in Europe, and your mother would no doubt interrupt and say it begins in New York, but that’s just because she can’t imagine the world before she entered it.
 And yes, I know you think it begins specifically in Belarus, because that’s what your grandfather tells you.
 I’ve heard him describing those black sedans speeding down Pinsker Street.
 I’ve been married to the man almost sixty years and know how he is with you—he makes every word sound like a secret.
 But he wasn’t even there.”

 Antopol constructs these stories with novelistic breadth.
-The backstory is always dexturous, and not once in any of these stories does detail of the past weigh down the present.
-Through voice, carefully chosen detail, and masterful handling of pace and continuity, Antopol lends her short stories impressive scope.
+The backstory is always dextrous, and not once in any of these stories does the detail of the past weigh down the present.
+Through voice, carefully chosen detail, and masterful handling of pace and continuity, there is impressive scope.
 These are characters, and stories, you can settle in with as you might a novel.

-Implicit in these stories is the sense of a grand past, in the collective idea of storytelling from different generational perspectives, to the way in which these characters live, and in the choices they make.
-The author is currently at work on a novel, which given the novelistic depth of these stories, I can’t wait to read.
+Implicit in the book is the sense of a grand past, in the collective idea of storytelling from different generational perspectives, in the way these characters live and the choices they make.
+The author is currently at work on a novel, which given the novelistic depth of these stories, is welcome news for this reader.